Deb’s Salted Caramel Macarons

 - Food Colouring Gel (yellow and brown optional)

 - 200 grams caster sugar

 - 140 grams thickened cream

-- Preheat the oven to 150C degrees and line 4 good size baking trays with baking paper.
+- Line 4 good size baking trays with baking paper.

 - Combine the almond meal and icing sugar together in a food processor and blend until well combined.